 Ala Moana Center

 Ala Moana is Hawaii’s largest shopping mall located within minutes of Waikiki.
 The centre is open air so it’s not great in the rain, but it is perfect for Hawaii’s mostly sunny weather.
 We always walk from Waikiki but you can catch the #8 bus for $2.50 or a cab for around $12.
 With over 290 stores ranging from designer to budget you are sure to find something worth taking home, but to grab a bargain with the current conversion you are going to have to shop the sales.
 All the high end stores like Prada, Chanel, Dior, Gucci, Rolex, Burberry, Jimmy Choo, Louis Vuitton, Escada, Hermes, Balenciaga and Salvatore Ferragamo are covered and offer great escapism even if you can’t afford to drop $6k on the latest it bag.
 Macy’s, Neiman Marcus and Nordstrom have you department store needs covered and have sales virtually year round so make sure you check out the latest deals.
 Macy’s offer 10% off (excluding fragrance and cosmetics) for overseas visitors and Nordstrom have a free personal stylist service if you need a little help.
 Mid range stores like Banana Republic, GAP, Hollister, Express, Coach, Michael Kors, Tory Burch and Kate Spade are definitely worth a visit.
 Banana Republic had an extra 40% of already reduced sales items and the hubs picked up a nice denim jacket.
 I was less lucky.
 Sign up to emails for your favourite stores before you go so you are across all the latest special offers.
 I utilised a $15 of every $50 deal from Express that was exclusive to email subscribers.
 I love Express for work basics and have purchased many times online but this is the first time I have visited a store.
 My picks are the Portofino shirts and editor ankle pants.
 I also picked up a hot pink tote from Michael Kors for $160, down from $300.
 Despite researching a number of angles I couldn’t get a deal on my baby blue Tory Burch tote and had to pay full price.
 If you are watching your pennies head to Old Navy or Forever 21 for great year round prices on basics.
 Sephora, MAC and Bath & Body Works have all the cosmetics you will ever need but the prices are now equal (if not higher) than Australian retailers.
 My favourite Dior moisturiser was about $30 cheaper at the duty free store at Sydney airport.
 Victoria’s Secret is a must for your unmentionables.
 Mr SFH has spent countless hours outside VS on the wall while I peruse inside.
 You are unlikely to get a major bargain in here but I love their stuff and am happy to pay retail.
 If one of a kind hand made jewellery is your thing visit Uno De 50 for modern chunky pieces.
 In exciting news, renovations are currently underway on a new wing which is due to be completed in November 2015 and will house Bloomingdales plus 50 specialty shops.
 Can’t wait!
 Need a break from the stores?
-There is usually something happening on center stage or head to Islands Fine Burgers & Drinks for a cocktail (or two!) to recharge the batteries.
+Ala Moana has some of Waikiki’s best happy hours and there is usually something happening on center stage or head to Islands Fine Burgers & Drinks for a cocktail (or two!) to recharge the batteries.
 Full store directory here.
 If you have never experienced a Walmart in your life its worth heading out the back door and a few minutes walk down the road just to satisfy your curiosity.
 Also close by is Ward Village where the biggest draw card is Nordstrom Rack for serious bargain hunters.

 Waikele Premium Outlets